 - War Stomp is a 2-minute cooldown that stuns up to 5 enemies within 8 yards for 2 seconds, with a 0.5-second cast time.

 War Stomp can be a great ability for PvP and the 5% increased health from Endurance is nice, but Tauren does not give any damage increase.
 War Stomp is also only situationally useful, as it requires you to be close to your target, which only really happens when you have a melee target chasing you.
 Tauren is the weakest choice for PvE and only situationally good in PvP.

 Best Alliance Races for Hunters

-The best Hunter Alliance race is ultimately a personal choice for PvE.
-For PvP, Dwarf is going to be the best race.
+The best Hunter Alliance race is ultimately a personal choice for PvE, with a slight lean towards Draenei.
+For PvP, Night Elf is going to be the best race.

-For PvE, Draenai will be the best choice early on because of Heroic Presence.
-This is incredibly useful in getting the hit cap early, and is even a party-wide aura.
+For PvE, Draenei will be the best choice early on because of Heroic Presence.
+This is incredibly useful in getting the Hit cap early, and is even a party-wide aura.
 However, this just means that each group in a raid only needs one Draenei for the entire group to benefit from the aura.
-All Shamans will be Draenei for the Alliance, so they usually have that covered.
-If you did want to play a Draenei Hunter to be useful, that also means you would need to level from Level 1 - you cannot use a 58 boost on Draenei characters.
+All Shamans will be Draenei for the Alliance, so they usually have that covered, but it does give you another buff you bring to raids.
 However, Night Elf and Dwarf offer no meaningful PvE benefits other than Night Elf having a slightly higher base Agility, so if you did want to make the investment, you could.